 In section~\ref{sec:injection} we showed that there is correlation between the measurement of the mass parameters of a binary compact object system and its eccentricity.
 If one uses quasi-circular templates in their parameter estimation, this correlation manifests as a bias in the measured chirp mass and mass ratio.
 In the moderately eccentric case of $e=0.3$, a bias in the chirp mass of up to $\approx 4 \%$ can occur, but the bias in the mass ratio can be much more, since it tends to make the binary system appear more symmetric.

 In section~\ref{sec:gw_events} we sought to further establish this correlation on real gravitational wave data.
 However, we found that in order to correctly estimate the masses along with the eccentricity of such systems, we must employ a waveform model that can account for eccentricity and spins simultaneously.

-By using the eccentric, aligned spin model \TEOBResumE{}, we measured the eccentricity of GW170608 and GW151226 to be $<0.12$ and $0.15$ at $90\%$ confidence respectively.
+Using the eccentric, aligned spin model \TEOBResumE{}, we measure the eccentricity of GW170608 and GW151226 to be $<0.12$ and $0.15$ at $90\%$ confidence respectively.